Employee Tip: Filing for Unemployment in WI; Preparing for Appeal and Hearing

 Consider the following example.
 Say there was an employee who became ill, called in sick to work, and the employer fired the employee because the employer believed the employee was “faking” his illness.
 The employer tells the employee that the employer believes faked his illness, that he violated the employer’s attendance policy, and that he is therefore fired because he committed “misconduct.”
 The UI file documents from the employer similarly state that the employee was terminated for violating the employer’s attendance policy and he committed misconduct by doing so.

-To prepare for a hearing based on this example, the employee would identify these issues as important: (1) what the attendance policy says; (2) why the employee did not violate that policy; (3) why the employee’s actions (even if they did violate the policy) were not bad enough to be “misconduct.”
+To prepare for a hearing based on this example, the employee would identify these issues as important: (1) what the attendance policy says; (2) why the employee did not violate that policy; (3) why the employee’s actions were not bad enough to be “misconduct.”

 You should look at your own circumstances and brainstorm ALL important issues- what the employer will allege at the hearing, and what is important for you to address.
 You should write down the issues so you remember them all, and can prepare for them.
 Usually, at the hearing the employer will repeat many of the criticisms that it made directly to you, or criticisms that it made in information it provided to DWD.

-You should review the UI file documents (e.g. employer letters to DWD, policies, etc.), and review your own documents (e.g. your employee handbook, termination letter, etc.), and locate all documents that are important to your UI hearing.
+You should consider reviewing the UI file documents (e.g. employer letters to DWD, policies, etc.), reviewing your own documents (e.g. your employee handbook, termination letter, etc.), and locating all documents that are important to your UI hearing.

-If there are witnesses who support your position, you should contact those persons promptly after receiving your hearing date, and see if they can attend the hearing with you.
+If there are witnesses who observed events and facts important to your matter and whose observations validate or support your factual position, you could contact those persons promptly after you receive notice of your hearing date, and see if they can attend the hearing with you.

-You should only contact witnesses who have firsthand information about the important issues.
+You should only consider witnesses who have firsthand information about the important issues.

 You, of course, are a witness for yourself.
 If there are no other witnesses available, and only you are testifying on your own behalf, it is still certainly possible to win your hearing.
-It is common for unemployment hearings to have only 1-2 witnesses for each party.
+It is common for unemployment hearings to have only the claimant appear as a witness for his or her “side”, and for the employer to have only one or two witnesses appear for the employer’s side.

-You should write down questions that should be asked of each of your witnesses.
-Using the example above (employee fired for alleged violation of attendance policy), that employee may wish to ask witnesses: (1) to read and answer questions about the attendance policy document, which can be introduced as an exhibit; (2) to answer questions about why the employee was not “faking” his illness.
+In preparing, consider writing down questions that could be asked of each witness you expect to be at the hearing.
+Using the example above (employee fired for alleged violation of attendance policy), that employee may wish to ask a witness: (1) to read and answer questions about the attendance policy document, which can be introduced as an exhibit; (2) to answer questions about why the employee was not “faking” his illness.

-The DWD has a legal “digest” found here which summarizes legal decisions about common unemployment law issues (e.g. legal decisions about what is and is not “misconduct”).
+If you want to learn more about unemployment laws and standards, you could review DWD’s legal “digest” here, which summarizes legal decisions about common unemployment law issues (e.g. legal decisions about what is and is not “misconduct“, what is and is not a voluntary termination or quit, etc.).
 You may be able to find legal cases that involve facts similar to your own matter, and find legal standards that apply.
-If you retain an attorney, she or he will likely perform the legal research for your matter.
+If you retain an attorney, she or he may perform legal research for your matter.

 J. Attending the Hearing (Presenting Your Planned Questions and Exhibits)